Epic Mickey 2: The Power of Two: Plot

-All has been well in Wasteland since Mickey Mouse saved it from destruction by the Shadow Blot, with the world's inhabitants beginning its restoration, but a series of earthquakes have been occurring lately.
-The Mad Doctor, who survived his previous defeat and mostly communicates by singing, arrives and asks Oswald to join forces with him in order to save Wasteland.
-Not trusting the Mad Doctor, Gus, the leader of the Gremlins, and Ortensia, Oswald's wife, contact Mickey, who enters Yen Sid's workshop once more and takes the magic paintbrush to aid him as he enters Wasteland.
-Oswald joins up with them in Dark Beauty Castle, explaining the Mad Doctor warned him of the Blotworx - Blotlings piloting Beetleworx-like machines.
-The castle begins collapsing from an earthquake, forcing them to escape; Oswald retrieves his powerful remote en route.
+All has been well in the Wasteland since Mickey Mouse saved it from destruction by the Shadow Blot, with the world's inhabitants beginning its restoration.
+However, a series of earthquakes have been occurring lately.
+The Mad Doctor, revealed to be still alive, arrives and claims he has reformed.
+He requests Oswald to join forces with him in order to save Wasteland from this new threat.
+Not trusting the Mad Doctor, Gus, the leader of the Gremlins, and Ortensia, Oswald's wife, contact Mickey for assistance.
+Mickey enters Yen Sid's workshop once more and takes back the Magic Paintbrush to aid him as he returns to Wasteland.
+Oswald joins up with them in Dark Beauty Castle, explaining the Mad Doctor warned him of Blotworx, Blotlings piloting Beetleworx-like battle mechs.
+The castle begins collapsing from an earthquake, forcing them to escape while Oswald retrieves his remote en route.